Neural network reconstruction of the dense matter equation of state from neutron star observables: EoS Network

 The input density to our pipeline is a linearly spaced 1D array of length $N_{\rho}$= 32, normalized to lie within $(0,0.1)$.
-Further analyses that follow utilize a resolution, $N_\rho$=32.
 The trained WaveNet model of the same resolution is deployed as the \texttt{TOV-Solver Network}~\footnote{All the trained DL models were tested in the pipeline.
 Optimum results were obtained with the WaveNet and LSTM}.
-The \texttt{EOS Network} architecture utilizes three 1D convolutional layers (two hidden layers, and one output layer) as depicted in Fig.~\ref{completescheme}(d).
+The \texttt{EOS Network} architecture utilizes three 1D convolutional layers (two hidden layers, and one output layer) as depicted in Figure~\ref{completescheme}(d).
 The hidden layers have 64 feature maps each.
 A kernel of size 1$\times$1 is used, with the kernel weights initialized from a {\it{He}} normal distribution~\cite{he2015delving}.
 The $L_2$ regularizer, $\lambda=10^{-8}$, is exercised on the weights, and the {\it same} padding is applied to all layers.
 The Sigmoid activation function is used on the output layer, and the ELU activation function on the hidden layers.
 By using kernel size 1$\times$1, we ensure that each input element shares the same parameters in the above architecture.
-Therefore, the induced relationship (function) between the i$^{th}$ input density neuron, $\rho_i$, and corresponding output pressure, $P_i$, is equivalent to a fully connected DNN representation with two hidden layers consisting of $64$ neurons each.
+Therefore, the induced relationship between the $i^{\text{th}}$ input density neuron, $\rho_i$, and corresponding output pressure, $P_i$, is equivalent to a fully connected DNN representation with two hidden layers consisting of $64$ neurons each.
+Thus, the \texttt{EoS Network} uses a total of 4353 parameters for defining $P_{\theta}(\rho)$.
 We further specify the weights of each layer in the \texttt{EoS Network} to be non-negative.
 This preserves the order of the input layer up to the output layer, $P(\rho)$.
 Thus, we establish monotonicity in the represented function $P(\rho)$, a condition that is required by any physical EoSs.
 This method also ensures that the reconstructed EoS is a well correlated function.
 Contrary to the general use of large datasets in training a neural network, the optimization procedure in our approach requires just one M-R sequence.
 Each training epoch therefore has a batch size 1, i.e, in the ideal situation, we are required to only optimize the unique dense matter EoS to fit M-R observations.
-However, we adapt to realistic scenario where any observational data comes with uncertainties (further details in Section~\ref{results}).
+However, we adapt to the realistic scenario where all observational data comes with sizeable uncertainties (further details in Section~\ref{results}).